 Muay Thai is also referred to as ‘Thai Boxing’ sometimes.
 It is basically a martial art and also a combat sport.
 It uses stand-up striking along with various clinching techniques.
-The reason why it is also called the ‘art of eight limbs’ is that it is characterised by the combined use of fists, elbows, knees and shins.
+The reason why it is also called the ‘art of eight limbs’ is that it is characterized by the combined use of fists, elbows, knees and shins.

 What is Kickboxing?

 Kickboxing refers to a group of stand-up combat sports based on kicking and punching.
 If we trace its roots, it is historically developed from karate mixed with boxing.
-Kickboxing has found immense popularity in recent times because of its various practices such as self-defence, general fitness, or as a contact sport.
+Kickboxing has found immense popularity in recent times because of its various practices such as self-defense, general fitness, or as a contact sport.

 Difference Between Muay Thai and Kickboxing

 Muay Thai is the national sport of Thailand and that should explain its English translation to ‘Thai Boxing’.
 Its origins take us back to ancient times as it finds its roots in the ancient battlefield tactics of the Siamese (or Thai) army.
 Later in the early 20th century, boxing gloves, time limits as well as a uniform set of rules were introduced.

 On the other hand, Kickboxing is a Japanese hybrid martial art.
 It basically comprises elements of punching and kicking.
 It’s much more modern as compared to Muay Thai as Kickboxing’s origin can be dated back to the 1960s in Japan.
 During the next ten years, it gained practitioners in America.